datarobot-forks/dynamo/deploy/metrics/README.md

 # Metrics Visualization with Prometheus and Grafana

+⚠️ **DEPRECATION NOTICE** ⚠️

+**The `metrics-aggregation-service` (port 9091) is being deprecated and will be removed in a future release.**

+The metrics aggregation service is being replaced by the **`MetricsRegistry`** built-in functionality that is now available directly in the `DistributedRuntime` framework.
+The new system provides:

+- **Built-in Prometheus HTTP endpoint** accessible via `DYN_SYSTEM_ENABLED=true` and `DYN_SYSTEM_PORT=<port>` (default: 8081)
+- **Automatic metric registration** when creating metrics via endpoint factory methods
+- **Automatic labeling** with namespace, component, and endpoint information
+- **Simplified deployment** - no separate metrics component required

+**For new projects and existing deployments, please migrate to using `MetricsRegistry` instead of the metrics aggregation service.**

+The Prometheus configuration in this directory has been updated to scrape from the new `dynamo-backend` job (port 8081) instead of the deprecated `metrics-aggregation-service` (port 9091).

+See the [Dynamo MetricsRegistry Guide](../../docs/guides/metrics.md) for detailed information on using the new metrics system.

+---

 This directory contains configuration for visualizing metrics from the metrics aggregation service using Prometheus and Grafana.

 ## Components